King George I

 During his reign rebellions by the Jacobites, who wished to restore the Catholic Stuart dynasty to the throne, were defeated.

-Although keen to protect his claim to the throne George remained more concerned with events in Hanover, where he ruled as Elector.
+Although keen to protect his claim to the throne George remained more concerned with events in Hanover, Germany, where he ruled as Elector.
 This allowed politician Sir Robert Walpole to play a large part in government, becoming effectively the first Prime Minister.

 Top 10 facts